 Name Change.
-A student whose name changes during their academic program is expected to complete the Change of Record form with the Registrar's Office available at http://registrar.osu.edu/students/ and select "Reguest for Change of Records".
+A student whose name changes during their academic program is expected to complete the Change of Record form with the University Registrar.

 After their name change has been completely processed and their new email address if fully functional, students must notify their academic advisor, the Graduate Program Coordinator (Sarah Wendel, wendel.13@osu.edu), and the Administrative Assistant to the Chair (Mary Jo Keller, keller.1000@osu.edu) of their name change.